 Alternatively, you can get an earwig out of your ear by pouring a tiny volume of warm vegetable oil (if the bug is alive) or water (if the insect is dead) into the ear.
 If these strategies don’t work, visit a doctor immediately.
 Refrain from using cotton swabs or tweezers as they can cause internal injury and/or permanent hearing loss.

 Earwigs are not dangerous.
 They are simply household pests.
 With a little care and maintenance, you can get rid of earwigs in your home.

 Care and Preventive Maintenance of your home:

-- Seal all possible entry points: Get any cracks and crevices in your foundation and basement fixed immediately so that all the entry point from where the earwigs enter your home are completely sealed off
+- Seal all possible entry points: Get any cracks and crevices in your foundation and basement fixed immediately.

-- Move all possible earwig homes away from your home: Clear your garden area to remove any dead logs of wood, unused flower planters, flower pots, etc. that are placed close to the foundation of your home so that all possible areas that harbor earwigs are moved farther away from your home
+- Move potential earwig hiding places away from your home: Clear your garden area of dead logs, unused planters, flower pots, etc. that are near the foundation of your home.
+Remove ivy, weeds, mulch, or any debris piles away from the house.

 Seek professional help